yoonsikp/toggleairport/README.md

 ./uninstall.sh
 ```

-do not run either of the scripts with sudo, if you do, notifications will not display.
+Do not run either of the scripts with sudo, if you do, notifications will not display.